Your instructor’s class isn’t designed to improve your skills.

 Your instructor’s class is too fast.

-In a lot of classes techniques are drilled at a steady medium speed pace, but as I explain here, that isn’t necessarily the best approach – it’s a compromise to enable the whole class to cover as much as possible in the time available.
+In a lot of classes techniques are drilled at a steady medium speed pace, but as I explained a number of years ago in Jissen magazine, that isn’t necessarily the best approach – it’s a compromise to enable the whole class to cover as much as possible in the time available.
 When training alone you don’t have to compromise this way, you can set best the pace to achieve your goals.

 Your instructor’s class is too slow.